 In the Hebrew Bible, the 150 Psalms are actually subdivided into five books.
 Although there is no direct correlation of the content of these Psalms to the five books of Torah, they are often paired.
 BYNA has coordinated the Psalm readings so that each of the books begins when the Torah cycle begins a new book.
 The Proverbs are interspersed with the Psalms so that these “books” align.

-The Five Megillot (Song of Songs, Ruth, Lamentations, Ecclesiastes, and Esther) are traditionally read at certain Festivals or other observances.
+The Five Megillot (Song of Songs, Ruth, Lamentations, Ecclesiastes, and Esther) are traditionally read at certain Festivals or at other observances.
 In this plan, Esther is read at Purim, Ruth at Pentecost, and Lamentations on the 9th of Av.
 However, Song of Songs, traditionally read during Passover, and Ecclesiastes traditionally read during Sukkot, are for some reason not at these times.
 Instead, they are included with the Psalms/Proverbs group.

 One minor issue that could be encountered will depend on which Bible translation is used.
 This plan uses the book order and the chapter and verse designations found in Christian Bibles, which in the Old Testament is sometimes different from the Tanakh (Hebrew Bible).
 Readers using Messianic translations such as the Tree of Life Version or the Complete Jewish Bible may find some of the references off by a few verses.